 - Break down the length you want on different areas of your head (3 inches long for the top, 6 for the rest).

-- Explain how you would like your sides cut off, i.e “low skin fade” or “medium taper.”
+- Explain how you would like your sides cut off, “low skin fade” or “medium taper.”

-- Saying how you prefer your neckline—round, natural or square.
+- Say how you prefer your neckline to be round, natural, or square.

-If you don’t know what style you ould like to get, then spending time researching and learning haircut terms will help you understand what kind of style it is and adjust to them.
-Secondly, you should share your daily styling routine in case someone is looking for inspiration.
-Cuts that are low maintenance are best for for low maintenance looks.
-However, for anyone who likes to style, go with something more sculpted such as a slick back or pompadour.
+If you don’t know what style you would like to get, then spending time researching and learning about haircut terms will help you understand what kind of style it is and adjust to them.
+Secondly, you should share your daily styling routine if someone is looking for inspiration.
+Cuts that are low maintenance are best for low-maintenance looks.

 Visual References show the power

 A visual aid can help even the clearest explanation.
-Photos of your desired haircut removes much of the guesswork when you’re bringing it to them.
-Whether it’s a celebrity look or a style you saw online a picture helps your barber know what you want.
+Photos of your desired haircut remove much of the guesswork when bringing it to them.
+Whether it’s a celebrity look or a style you saw online, a picture helps your barber know what you want.

-But note you’ll need to manage your expectations.
-The same haircut that may look good on another person’s hair type or face shape, might not go so well for you.
+But note you will need to manage your expectations.
+The same haircut that may look good on another person’s hair type or face shape might not go well for you.
 To be opened to them changing the style to suit your features, if what your particular barber suggests is to adapt the style, you know they’re a skillful barber.

-Take, for example, if you have just gone to a budget friendly Scottsdale barber shop, visuals along with fluent communication makes certain that you get just the type of look that appears excellent on you.
+If you have gone to a budget-friendly Scottsdale barber shop; visuals, along with fluent communication, make certain that you get the type of look that appears excellent on you.

 Successful Haircut Final Tips